geotrev/undernet/docs/introduction.md

 Thanks for using Undernet!
 Hit the ground running in your next project with this fully modular, highly configurable front-end framework.

-Undernet is also extremely light, carrying no external dependencies apart from needing a SCSS compiler (if you aren't using the vanilla CSS).
+Undernet is extremely light, carrying no external dependencies apart from needing a SCSS compiler (if you aren't using the compiled CSS).

 ## Get Started